smarr/are-we-fast-yet/README.md

 ```

 From those code snippets, we conclude as in the previous example that the
 compilers have sufficient information to remove all reflective overhead.
+The
-The remaining difference such as different memory addresses, registers, and so
+remaining difference such as different memory addresses, registers, and so on
-on can have minor performance impact, but do have no relevant influence on the
+can have a performance impact on microbenchmarks, but do not have relevant
-performance of larger programs.
+influence on the performance of larger programs.

 Licensing